AdobeDocs/campaign.en/help/v8/config/workflows.md

 ### Change data source activity {#change-data-source-activity}

-In Campaign v8, the **[!UICONTROL Change data source]** activity allows you to change the data source of a workflow **[!UICONTROL Working table]**.
+The **[!UICONTROL Change data source]** activity allows you to change the data source of a workflow **[!UICONTROL Working table]**.
 This provides more flexibility to manage data across different data sources such as FDA, FFDA and local database.

 The **[!UICONTROL Working table]** allows Adobe Campaign workflow to handle data and share data with the workflow activities.
 By default, the **[!UICONTROL Working table]** is created in the same database as the source of the data we query on.